Contributing#

 After making changes, please test changes locally before creating a pull request.
 The following tests will be executed after any commit or pull request, so we ask that you perform the following sequence locally to track down any new issues from your changes.

-To run our comprehensive suite of unit tests, install all the dependencies listed in requirements_test.txt and requirements_docs.txt:
+To run our comprehensive suite of unit tests, install PyVista with all developer dependencies:

 Then, if you have everything installed, you can run the various test suites.